-Members of the bargaining unit who are Advisors, Librarians (Coordinator of Information Services and Coordinator of Technical Services), Instructional Designers, and Counselors/Psychologists will work 180 days annually on a flexible time off schedule.
-Days off and work schedules will be arranged in conjunction with, and approved by, the appropriate dean or director and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit.
+Current members of the bargaining unit who are Advisors, Librarians (Coordinator of Information Services and Coordinator of Technical Services), Cooperative and Clinical Education Coordinators, Instructional Designers, and the Writing Center Manager will work 180 days annually on a flexible time off schedule.
+Days off and work schedules will be arranged in conjunction with, and approved by, the appropriate dean or director in writing, as described in section (F) below, and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit.